Editor's Note: This post was originally published August 10, 2016 and has recently been updated and revised for accuracy and comprehensiveness.

 Even with a certification, it's important to communicate health information in a way that's appropriate.
 Only physicians and registered dietitians can provide medical nutritional therapy.
 You can give advice on nutritional steps to take, like incorporating more vegetables and lean proteins, and you can provide recipes, suggestions for meal plans, and ways to change their meals and snacks.
 You can even suggest supplements like fish oil or probiotics if you think they'll be helpful.

 But you can't "prescribe" those supplements or talk about your suggestions in a way that implies you'll be treating a specific issue.
 So, although you can give advice on a "heart-healthy diet," you can't say that you'll be treating a client's cardiovascular disease through nutrition.
-Stay away from words like: prescribe, treat, diagnose, and cure.
+To give nutrition advice legally, stay away from words like: prescribe, treat, diagnose, and cure.

 3. Know Your State Laws